ekote/Build-Your-First-End-to-End-Lakehouse-Solution/exercise-1/exercise-1.md

 ![Step](../media/1/27.jpg)

 ## 2. **Explore Lakehouse Properties**
-In the 'Tables' section of your Lakehouse, click the three dots next to your table name and select 'Properties' from the dropdown menu.
+In the `Tables` section of your Lakehouse, click the three dots next to your table name and select `Properties` from the dropdown menu.
 ![Step](../media/1/28.jpg)

 ## 3. **Data Format and Management**
-Observe that the table's data format is listed as 'Managed', indicating that the table is a managed entity.
+Observe that the table's data format is listed as `Managed`, indicating that the table is a managed entity.
 Also, note that this table has been optimized using Z-order optimization; further details can be found in the extra section.
 ![Step](../media/1/29.jpg)

 ## 4. **Review Table Files**
-Return to the Lakehouse overview, expand the table options, and select 'Files' to examine the data.
+Return to the Lakehouse overview, expand the table options, and select `Files` to examine the data.
 Notice that your loaded data is in Parquet format, which is now part of a Delta Lake due to the conversion process.
 ![Step](../media/1/30.jpg)

 ## 5. **Final Lakehouse Overview**
-Navigate back to the main Lakehouse view, expand the table options for the final time, and select 'Maintenance'.
+Navigate back to the main Lakehouse view, expand the table options for the final time, and select `Maintenance`.
 ![Step](../media/1/31.jpg)

 ## 6. **Maintenance Options and Optimization**